BeSpunky/angular-google-maps/wiki/Programmatic-Control.md

 [[_TOC_]]

-# Extracting Wrappers Through Events
+# Accessing Wrappers

+## Event Handlers
-When an event is emitted, given that you passed in the `$event` argument, you will have direct access to the wrapper  which emitted the event.
+When an event is emitted, given that you passed in the `$event` argument, you will have direct access to the wrapper  which emitted the event:

 ```html
 <!-- Your component template -->